LBHackney-IT/Data-Platform-Playbook/docs/playbook/scheduling-liberator-glue-jobs.md

 - Naviagte to [AWS Glue Workflows][aws_glue_workflows].

-- Select the workflow called `dataplatform-{environment}-liberator-data-workflow`, a diagram should appear at the bottom.
+- Select the workflow called `parking-liberator-data-workflow`, a diagram should appear at the bottom.

 - There should be a trigger (diamond shaped) labeled `trigger-liberator-jobs`.
 If this trigger doesn't exist follow [these steps](##creating-a-trigger-to-start-liberator-glue-jobs) to create it.